nadyamajeed/dawnlab_ef/dawndiary2/README.md

 2. Colour shape ([Github source: Executive Functions Battery](https://github.com/tatool/tatool-web/tree/master/app/projects/public/uzh-ef-battery))
 3. Magnitude parity ([Github source: Executive Functions Battery](https://github.com/tatool/tatool-web/tree/master/app/projects/public/uzh-ef-battery))

 In Dawn Diary 1, intead of *animacy locomotion* (A/L) switching, we assessed *animacy size* (A/S) switching.
 A/S was swapped to A/L as participants had difficulty with the size trials.
+The A/L task in this battery was adapted from the *Shifting Battery*, with single-cue blocks added in a sandwich format to match the colour shape and magnitude parity tasks.
 The *magnitude parity* task instructions have also been corrected in Dawn Diary 2.